ckeditor/ckeditor5/docs/features/using-file-managers.md

 ## Uploadcare file manager

-Uploadcare is a modern file management platform with multiple integrations with services like Dropbox, Google Drive, OneDrive and similar.
+Uploadcare is a modern file management platform with multiple integrations with services like Dropbox, Facebook, Google Drive, Google Photos, Instagram and OneDrive.

 With Uploadcare you can:
 - Upload images directly from: